Nursing Home Guide

 This article provides information on how to choose a nursing home; your rights as a nursing home resident; and Medicare/Medicaid coverage.
 This information is from medicare.gov.

 The majority of nursing homes are staffed by compassionate and caring individuals who provide excellent service to the residents.
 By knowing what to look for, residents and their families can find the best nursing home possible.

 Many people simply choose the closest facility.
 Before making this decision, however, it is important to do careful research.
 Some facilities are better and offer more appropriate care than others.
 Unfortunately, there are facilities that consistently violate state standards and subject their residents to poor care.
 You should start by getting recommendations from friends living in nursing homes and their relatives.
 Ask your physician and nursing staff if there are places close to you that stand out as very good or very bad.

 Pick three or four facilities close to home and prepare to visit.
 Ask to talk to the Administrator or the Director of Nursing.
 The following questions will help you decide whether a facility is right for your loved one.
 Pay attention if staff members don't give you straight answers.
 Notice when the answers are inconsistent with what you observe at the facility.

-Call the Texas Department of Aging and Disability Services (DADS) at (800) 458-9858 and ask about the places you are considering.
-Although the DADS employees cannot designate a facility "good" or "bad" or recommend one facility over another, they can answer the following questions about any facility:
+Call the Texas Department of Health and Human Services at (800) 458-9858 and ask about the places you are considering.
+Although the agency employees cannot designate a facility "good" or "bad" or recommend one facility over another, they can answer the following questions about any facility:

 - Have there been any proposed license terminations in the past two years?